Darren-Noortman66/HyperionDev-Freelance-Code-Reviewer-Take-Home-Test/Tasks/Section A/README.md

 ## Aspects that could be improved

 I would focus on changing your approach for the Fibonacci Series to fit with a recursive method and just fixing the few errors in your code.
+Refer to the comments above on how to fix your solution.

 ## Overall Feedback